flutter/website/src/platform-integration/web/wasm.md

 To then ensure you are running the latest version, run `flutter upgrade`.

-To verify that you correctly set your environment to the `master` channel, run `flutter build web --help`.
+To verify if your Flutter install supports Wasm, run `flutter build web --help`.

-At the bottom of the output, you should find experimental wasm options like:
+At the bottom of the output, you should find experimental Wasm options like:

 ```console
 Experimental options